Skip to main content

 Agreement drift over time

-How surcharge growth, annual increases, service changes, and operating shifts can gradually reshape performance.
+How surcharge growth, annual increases, service changes, and operating shifts can gradually reshape performance after the agreement is signed.

 05

-Which terms actually deserve attention before renewal and where greater structural leverage may exist.
+Which terms actually deserve attention before renewal and where greater structural leverage may exist before proposal terms begin shaping the discussion.

 06